Salsa Verde Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Southwest-inspired Salsa Verde Chicken and Rice Casserole is filled with bite-sized chunks of juicy chicken, black beans, sweet corn, and tender rice in a cheesy salsa verde sauce!
+This Southwest-inspired Salsa Verde Chicken is a delicious casserole packed with bite-sized chunks of juicy chicken, black beans, sweet corn, and tender rice, all smothered in a cheesy salsa verde sauce!

 Salsa Verde Chicken Casserole

-Chicken and rice, as a combination, have been adored across all cultures for simplicity and comfort, but what sets this casserole apart is the infusion of the Tex-Mex spirit – a cuisine known for its bold, spicy flavors and hearty ingredients.
-With the addition of black beans, there’s a layer of earthy richness, and the sweet pops of corn add a welcoming texture.
+Chicken and rice, as a combination, have been favored across all cultures for simplicity and comfort, but what sets this casserole apart is the infusion of the Tex-Mex spirit – a cuisine known for its bold, spicy flavors and hearty ingredients.
+With the addition of black beans, there’s a layer of earthy richness, and the sweet pops of corn add a fantastic texture.

 What Is Salsa Verde?